milankovo/ida_export_scripts/README.md

-# Export Git Plugin for IDA Pro
+# Scripts to Git Plugin for IDA Pro
 ![logo](logo.jpg)

 ## Overview
-The Export Git plugin for IDA Pro enables the seamless export of script snippets to a Git repository, ensuring your work is automatically backed up and version-controlled.
+The Scripts to Git plugin for IDA Pro enables the seamless export of script snippets to a Git repository, ensuring your work is automatically backed up and version-controlled.

 ## Installation
 1. Ensure that IDA Pro is installed on your system.